elyra-ai/examples/pipelines/run-pipelines-on-kubeflow-pipelines/README.md

    ![Tutorial assets in File Browser](doc/images/tutorial-files.png)

-   The cloned repository includes a set of custom component specifications that you will add to the Elyra component registry and use in a pipeline.
+   The cloned repository includes a set of custom component specifications that you will add to the Elyra component catalog and use in a pipeline.
 The '`Download File`' component downloads a file from a web resource.
 The '`Count Rows`' component counts the lines in a row-based file.

 You are ready to start the tutorial.

-### Add custom components to the registry
+### Add custom components via component catalog

-Elyra stores information about custom components in the component registry and makes those components available in the Visual Pipeline Editor's palette.
+Elyra stores information about custom components in [component catalogs](https://elyra.readthedocs.io/en/stable/user_guide/pipeline-components.html#component-catalogs) and makes those components available in the Visual Pipeline Editor's palette.
 Components can be grouped into categories to make them more easily discoverable.

 ![Pipeline editor palette with components](doc/images/palette-in-pipeline-editor.png)